rmraya/RemoteTM/README.md

  Peer support is available at  [Groups.io](https://groups.io/g/maxprograms/)

- Users with a valid Swordfish subscription may contact tech@maxprograms.com for assistance
+ Users with an active Swordfish subscription may contact tech@maxprograms.com for assistance